anosikeosifo/anosikeosifo.github.io/_posts/2017-12-30-architecting-for-scale-react-native.markdown

 ![type-based architecture]({{site.baseurl}}/assets/type_based_arch.png){:class="img-responsive"  width="500"}
 <!--more-->

-The above structure (type-based) had been my go-to for previous light-weight apps, as it was easy to reason about and app components seemed very visible, so i started out with it.
+The above structure (type-based) had been my go-to for previous light-weight apps, as it is easy to reason about, also app components seemed very visible, so I started out with it.
-However, as the scope of the application began to grow I found myself including more files to the predefined modules.
-In no time, each module became crowded with numerous unrelated files; navigation between modules, while keeping mental note of implementation flow became a pain, and clearly not feasible.
+As the scope of the application began to grow, I found myself including more files to the predefined folders and having to make trips across folders(modules) while working on a single feature or fix.
+In no time, each module became bloated with files.
+Also, folder navigation, while keeping mental note of implementation flow became a pain.
+This approach clearly became infeasible.